eliranwong/UniqueBible/README.md

 # UniqueBible
-A cross-platform bible application, integrated with high-quality resources and unique features.
+A cross-platform & offline bible application, integrated with high-quality resources and unique features.

 <b>Tested in:</b> Windows, macOS and Linux (Ubuntu & Mint)